Goods of Desire: Crossover projects

 From 2009 to 2014, G.O.D. collaborated with powerhouse Hong Kong bakery, Maxim's, to design mooncakes for the Chinese Mid-autumn festival.
 They came up with presenting the traditional treats in the shape of bottoms in eight different designs, but still filled with traditional white lotus seed paste and salted yolks.

-In 2013, G.O.D. debuted the wildly popular Mahjong Box Pineapple Cake Gift Box, which were all snapped up within days of its debut.
-The Majong Box Pineapple Cake Gift Box was jointly created by Goods of Desire and Mei-Xin Fine Goods in Hong Kong.
+In 2013, G.O.D. debuted the popular Mahjong Box Pineapple Cake Gift Box, which sold out within days of its release.
+The gift box was jointly created by Goods of Desire and Mei-Xin Fine Goods in Hong Kong.

 Exhibition

 In September 2012, the brand in co-operation with Sino Art, held The Street Market Symphony Exhibition at Olympian City, their first solo art exhibition in a shopping mall.
 The exhibition used multi-media installations housed in large red lampshades, the iconic representation of Hong Kong's wet markets.